top of page

 Gene Alexander awarded new collaborative NIH grant to study a novel intervention for cognitive aging and Alzheimer’s disease.
 See story here.

-Gene Alexander elected Fellow of Adult Development and Aging Div 20 of the American Psychological Association.
+Gene Alexander elected American Psychological Assoc.
+Fellow of Adult Development & Aging.

 Gene Alexander elected Fellow of the APA's Society for Clinical Neuropsychology.
 See here.